stackabletech/docker-images/.github/ISSUE_TEMPLATE/update-base-java.md

 - [ ] _Link to the docker-images PR (product update)_
 ```

+This list should be completed by the assignee(s), once respective PRs have been merged.
+Once all items have been checked, the issue can be moved into _Development: Done_.

 ```[tasklist]
 ### Acceptance
 - [ ] Can build a product image that uses the new version(s)